 - We allow children to trust their bodies when eating.
-Some days children eat a lot, and play. - We let children choose what they would like to eat from the food we offer. - We let children eat as little or as much as they feel their body needs. - We do not pressure, prompt or encourage children to eat certain foods or amounts.
+Some days children eat a lot, and other days not so much.
+They know how much their body needs for growth, learning and play. - We let children choose what they would like to eat from the food we offer. - We let children eat as little or as much as they feel their body needs. - We do not pressure, prompt or encourage children to eat certain foods or amounts.